 Early Collection of Evidence Needed

-While the police officers and the district attorney’s office or investigating the crash, significant evidence regarding the condition of the vehicle, its speed and possible video evidence should be independently preserved, and action taken as soon as possible.
+While the police officers and the district attorney’s office or investigating the crash, significant evidence regarding the condition of the vehicle, its speed, and possible video evidence should be independently preserved, and action was taken as soon as possible.